Student Group Opportunities

 Student Unions & Activities offers various opportunities for student groups to promote your groups, recruit new members, and build community.
 The Student Activities Office is committed to supporting spaces for student groups to build community and contribute to an inclusive campus climate for incoming undergraduate, graduate, and professional students.

-Student Group Welcome Events: A calendary promoted by the Student Activities Office that showcases events hosted by student groups between the dates of August 31, 2025 and September 12, 2025
+Student Group Welcome Events: A calendar promoted by the Student Activities Office that showcases events hosted by student groups between the dates of August 31, 2025 and September 12, 2025

 Fall and Spring Activities Fairs: A tabling fair hosted by the Student Activities Office at the start of each semester.